Fleischner's theorem

 In graph theory, a branch of mathematics, Fleischner's theorem gives a sufficient condition for a graph to contain a Hamiltonian cycle.
-It states that, if $G$ is a 2-vertex-connected graph, then the square of $G$ is Hamiltonian.
+It states that, if $G$ is a biconnected graph, then the square of $G$ is Hamiltonian.
 It is named after Herbert Fleischner, who published its proof in 1974.

 Definitions and statement

 An undirected graph $G$ is Hamiltonian if it contains a cycle that touches each of its vertices exactly once.
-It is 2-vertex-connected if it does not have an articulation vertex, a vertex whose deletion would leave the remaining graph disconnected.
-Not every 2-vertex-connected graph is Hamiltonian; counterexamples include the Petersen graph and the complete bipartite graph $K_{2,3}$.
+It is biconnected if it does not have an articulation vertex, a vertex whose deletion would leave the remaining graph disconnected.
+Not every biconnected graph is Hamiltonian; counterexamples include the Petersen graph and the complete bipartite graph $K_{2,3}$.

 The square of $G$ is a graph $G^2$ that has the same vertex set as $G$, and in which two vertices are adjacent if and only if they have distance at most two in $G$.
-Fleischner's theorem states that the square of a finite 2-vertex-connected graph with at least three vertices must always be Hamiltonian.
-Equivalently, the vertices of every 2-vertex-connected graph $G$ may be arranged into a cyclic order such that adjacent vertices in this order are at distance at most two from each other in $G$.
+Fleischner's theorem states that the square of a finite biconnected graph with at least three vertices must always be Hamiltonian.
+Equivalently, the vertices of every biconnected graph $G$ may be arranged into a cyclic order such that adjacent vertices in this order are at distance at most two from each other in $G$.

 Extensions

 In Fleischner's theorem, it is possible to constrain the Hamiltonian cycle in $G^2$ so that for given vertices $v$ and $w$ of $G$ it includes two edges of $G$ incident with $v$ and one edge of $G$ incident with $w$.
 Moreover, if $v$ and $w$ are adjacent in $G$, then these are three different edges of $G$.

 In addition to having a Hamiltonian cycle, the square of a 2-vertex-connected graph $G$ must also be Hamiltonian connected (meaning that it has a Hamiltonian path starting and ending at any two designated vertices) and 1-Hamiltonian (meaning that if any vertex is deleted, the remaining graph still has a Hamiltonian cycle).
 It must also be vertex pancyclic, meaning that for every vertex $v$ and every integer $k$ with $3\le k\le|V(G)$, there exists a cycle of length $k$ containing $v$.

-If a graph $G$ is not 2-vertex-connected, then its square may or may not have a Hamiltonian cycle, and determining whether it does have one is NP-complete.
+If a graph $G$ is not biconnected, then its square may or may not have a Hamiltonian cycle, and determining whether it does have one is NP-complete.

 An infinite graph cannot have a Hamiltonian cycle, because every cycle is finite, but Carsten Thomassen proved that if $G$ is an infinite locally finite 2-vertex-connected graph with a single end then $G^2$ necessarily has a doubly infinite Hamiltonian path.
 More generally, if $G$ is locally finite, 2-vertex-connected, and has any number of ends, then $G^2$ has a Hamiltonian circle.
 In a compact topological space formed by viewing the graph as a simplicial complex and adding an extra point at infinity to each of its ends, a Hamiltonian circle is defined to be a subspace that is homeomorphic to a Euclidean circle and covers every vertex.